 How have you practiced remembering God recently?
 Is there an invitation to enlarge this practice?

 How can you love your neighbor during this season of physical distancing?

 How might you continue to cultivate a revived sense of community?

-John Swinton is the Chair in Divinity and Religious Studies at the School of Divinity, History, and Philosophy, University of Aberdeen, Scotland.
+John Swinton is a Sanctuary Ambassador and the Chair in Divinity and Religious Studies at the School of Divinity, History, and Philosophy, University of Aberdeen, Scotland.
 Previously he worked for sixteen years as a registered mental health nurse, and spent several years as a hospital chaplain and community mental health chaplain.
 He is particularly interested in mental health issues both as they relate to the spiritual dimensions of care offered by religious communities as well as the spiritual care offered by established “secular” mental health services.
 He has published widely in the fields of disability theology, spirituality and health, and qualitative research and mental health.
 His book Dementia: Living in the memories of God won the Archbishop of Canterbury’s Ramsey Prize for excellence in theological writing in 2016.
 He is founder of the Centre for Spirituality, Health and Disability, where academics, researchers, practitioners, and educators collaborate in the development of innovative projects researching the theology of disability and the relationship between spirituality, health and healing, and contemporary healthcare practices.
 John is an ordained minister of Church of Scotland.